gmarin13/MIAMI/doc/README.txt

 The same considerations as before apply.

-Due to the amount of analysis performed on each memory access, this tool adds significant overhead, on the order of 200x time overhead.
+Due to the level of analysis performed on each memory access, this tool adds significant overhead, on the order of 200x time overhead when the carry and footprint analyses are enabled.

-There are a few options that are important for this step.
+There are a few options that are important for this tool.
 -B <block_size>  : specifies the block size (in bytes) for the data reuse
                    analysis.
 The default value is 64, useful for x86 target architectures.
 -carry   : performs additional analysis to understand the carrying scope of
            a data reuse pattern.
 Adds overhead, but it provides useful insight.
 -footprint  : collects footprint information for scopes.
 This option implies
               the '-carry' flag, so you do not have to specify both.
               It adds slighly more overhead over the '-carry' option.
 -text   : enabled by default.
 It causes the profile data to be saved in text
-          mode.
+          format.
 There is currently no support for parsing binary MRD profiles.

 This step creates one .mrdt (if text mode), or .mrdb (if binary mode) file per thread.
 The default name is: